degiaaaa/TinyML-Creator/StartBasics.md

 ---

-# 1. Start with the basics:
+# ** Start with the basics **
 # Learn about the syntax and basic data types in Python such as variables, strings, numbers, and lists.
 Familiarize yourself with basic  operations and functions.

-## Introduction to Python:
+## ** Introduction to Python **
 ## Learn about the history and use cases of Python.
 Discuss its popularity and why it's a great language to learn for beginners

 ### Introduction